akash-shrestha/nodejs-email-subscription/README.md

 >Prerequisites: <br/>
 >A mySql schema or database matching to the value in .env file <br/>
 >
+>Note:
->The app is in its basic version for demo and needs many upgrades. <br/>
+>The app is in its basic version for demo and many upgrades are coming soon <br/>